-Boyd has ridden at two Olympic Games, competing at London 2012 on Otis Barbotiere and at Rio 2016 riding Blackfoot Mystery.
+Boyd has ridden at three Olympic Games, competing at London 2012 on Otis Barbotiere, at Rio 2016 riding Blackfoot Mystery and at the Tokyo Games in 2021 on Tsetserleg TSF.

 He was born in Australia and brought up on the outskirts of Sydney.
 His mother, Toy Dorgan-Martin, was a speed skater from Illinois, while his Australian father, Ross, was a competitive skier.
 The pair met at the 1968 Grenoble Winter Olympics.